we-miks/collaborative-editor/README.md

 the image is successfully uploaded, the image placeholder will be replaced with the uploaded one.

-There're 3 ways user might insert image into the editor: the toolbar button, drag'n'drop from file explorer, and copy'n'paste from other web pages or applications.
-Which are all taken good care of.
+There're 3 ways user might insert image into the editor: the toolbar button, drag'n'drop from file explorer, and copy'n'paste from other web pages or applications, which are all taken good care of.
 The only thing left to do for the developers is to implement the uploading handler, uploads the image to the server and returns an image URL.

 ## Getting Started

+There's a demo included in this repo, to see it up and running and play with it yourself, follow the instructions in the [Development](./README.md#Development) section of this doc.

 ***Installation***